ADITYASHAH-IITP/Anomaly-Detection-in-Room/README.md

 ## Anomaly-Detection-in-Room
-# Using the z-score analysis to find out anomalous behaviour in room by analyzing the lights condition in your room.
+# Using the z-score analysis to find out anomalous behaviour in room by analyzing the lights condition in the room.
 <br>

 <br>